Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "He *is* Champion of Clan Longear," Darcy pointed out.
 "From what I can tell he’s effectively the Gaoian equivalent of a prince, or a head of state."

 "Close enough, I guess.
-There’s no real direct equivalent to any modern human rank, uh… he’s… well, a champion.
+There’s no real direct equivalent to any modern human rank, uh... he’s... well, a champion.
 In the medieval sense."

 Darcy nodded understanding.